Personal and Advertising Injury (CGL, Coverage B)

 Any of the aforementioned acts can be committed orally or via any media type, such as on television or in a newspaper.

 That person retains the right to sue you for any “personal injury” that results, which may include loss of their job or the inability to get job.
 Hence the reason it’s called personal injury coverage.

-Perhaps you own a small business and pay for advertising space in a local newspaper.
+Perhaps you own a small business property and pay for advertising space in a local newspaper.

 The advertising injury portion of your CGL policy would pay for the costs associated with any judgment levied against you in court as a result of the infringement.
 A good thing to keep in mind if you or any other business attempts to use someone else’s trademarked property.

 There are two additional coverage types that make up a complete general liability policy.